hendrixjoseph/hendrixjoseph.github.io/_posts/2022-05-02-april-2022-book-reading-list.md

 hashtags: [books, reading]
 ---

-March was a typical reading month for me.
+April was a typical reading month for me.

 I read 30 books to my son and 20 books to my daughter.